 Where do escape rooms fall into the relaunch strategy?

 Escape rooms are able to resume as part of Stage 2.
-Please refer to the workplace guidance for business owners for risk mitigation.
+Please refer to the general relaunch guidance for risk mitigation.

 Can bowling alleys open?
 If so, what about leagues and tournaments?
 Are there special precautions that players need to take?

 Yes, bowling alleys can resume operations.
 Leagues and tournaments are permitted, but we precautions are strongly recommend.
 For more information, please refer to guidance for indoor sport, physical activity and recreation.

 Can pottery studios (and paint your own pottery businesses) open?

 Yes.
 Businesses can resume operations, provided risk mitigation is in place.
 Please refer to the general relaunch guidance.